-This is the simplest currency rates chart that a trader can use.
+This is the simplest currency rate chart that a trader can use.
 This chart draws a line that connected one dot (the closing price) to another dot (the next closing price).

-The charts consist of closing price for one week or more than that.
-When the chart is completed, trader will be able to see the price movement of a certain currency.
+The charts consist of the closing price for one week or more than that.
+When the chart is completed, the trader will be able to see the price movement of a certain currency.

 This simple chart is very useful to get the bigger picture of a currency over a period of time.
 Usually it will show a pattern that the trader can use to predict the next possible closing price.